MoiColl/Tree_of_life_2020/Week46/friday/README.md

 #### 10. Why do the results differ between question 2 and 9?
 (Hint: Look at the "SNP calling in palindromes" section of the paper.)

 ### Optional exercize A
+Divide the the Y chromosome into 100kb non-overlapping windows and calculate SNP and non-SNP frequences for each window.
+Plot mutation frequencies along window positions.
+What patterns can you see?

+### Optional exercize B
+Are there differences in mutation frequencies between genes that differ in tissue expression (testis vs. non-testis expression) or regional position (X-degenerate vs. ampliconic)?
+Are there differences in cacluated statstics for different Y haplogroups?